KTRE: History

-The station first signed on the air on August 31, 1955; it was founded by the owners of now-defunct radio station KTRE-AM (1420), and originally operated as a satellite of Houston NBC affiliate KPRC-TV.
+The station first signed on the air on August 31, 1955; it was founded by the owners of now-defunct radio station KTRE (1420 AM), and originally operated as a satellite of Houston NBC affiliate KPRC-TV.
 However, it occasionally deviated from the KPRC schedule to air programming from ABC and CBS.
 In 1964, the Federal Communications Commission (FCC) collapsed Lufkin and Nacogdoches into the Tyler–Longview market.
 Soon afterward, the Buford family, owners of KLTV, bought KTRE and converted it into a semi-satellite of that station.

 Until 1984, the station had an unusual "joint primary" arrangement with all three networks, with a slight favor towards ABC programming.
 Both stations lost CBS programming when KLMG-TV (channel 51, now Fox affiliate KFXK-TV) signed on in September 1984, but retained a secondary affiliation with NBC until KETK-TV (channel 56) signed on in March 1987.
 KTRE and KLTV were sold to Civic Communications in 1989.
 Civic merged with Liberty Corporation in 2002, which in turn merged with Raycom Media in 2006.

-For many years, the station operated at 26,000 watts from a tiny 540 ft tower, which was short-spaced to prevent interference with CBS affiliate WAFB-TV in Baton Rouge, Louisiana and later PBS member station KETG-TV in Arkadelphia, Arkansas.
+For many years, the station operated at 26,000 watts from a tiny 540 ft tower, which was short-spaced to prevent interference with CBS affiliate WAFB-TV in Baton Rouge, Louisiana, and later PBS member station KETG-TV in Arkadelphia, Arkansas.
 In the early 1980s, KTRE installed a new antenna and transmitter, operating at an increased power of 131 kW, but never reached full power because of the short-space interference it would cause to those other stations.
 Eventually, as noted in the Television Factbook, KTRE was allowed to increase visual power to 158 kW visual and 31.6 kW aural power (exactly half the maximum 316 kW visual power allowed by the FCC).
 On another front, the new transmitter antenna was directional to minimize overlap with KLTV to comply with FCC duopoly rules, which until 2000, prohibited one company from owning stations in adjacent markets that had significant signal overlap (constituting them as an illegal duopoly, even though they were located in different television markets).

 On June 25, 2018, Gray Television announced that it was merging with Raycom, under the Gray name.
-When it was approved by the FCC and the Justice Department, it made KLTV and KTRE sisters to adjacent market stations KXII in Sherman, KBTX in Bryan and KWTX in Waco in addition to the current Raycom sister stations, while separating it from KXXV.
+When it was approved by the FCC and the Justice Department, it made KLTV and KTRE sisters to adjacent market stations KXII in Sherman, KBTX-TV in Bryan and KWTX-TV in Waco in addition to the current Raycom sister stations, while separating it from KXXV.
 The sale was approved on December 20, and was completed on January 2, 2019.

-Programming

-Syndicated programming

-Syndicated programs broadcast by KTRE include Live with Kelly and Ryan, Jeopardy!, The Kelly Clarkson Show, The Jennifer Hudson Show, Wheel of Fortune, and Texas Country Reporter.